pretix/pretix-docs/docs/guides/payment/index.md

 pretix allows handling payment via more than three dozen payment providers.
 There is a plugin for each one of them.
 You have to enable the plugins for every payment provider that you want to use for your event.
-This section is going to tell you how to do that.
+This section tells you how to do that.

 ![Plugins settings page.
 The "Payment providers" tab is open, displaying the plugins for bank transfer, Mollie, PayPal, and Stripe, all of which are active.](../../assets/screens/payment-providers/plugins-top.png "Available plugins")

-Navigate to :navpath:Your Event → Settings → Plugins:.
+Navigate to :navpath:Your Event → :fa3-wrench: Settings → Plugins:.
-The :btn:payment providers: tab displays our top recommendations for payment provider plugins: bank transfer, Mollie, PayPal and Stripe at the top of the page.
+The :btn:Payment providers: tab displays our top recommendations for payment provider plugins: bank transfer, Mollie, PayPal and Stripe at the top of the page.
 Below that, you can find the list of plugins for all other payment providers available in pretix.
 By default, the plugins for bank transfer, PayPal, Stripe and SEPA Direct debit will be active.